-To protect the valuable electronic assets located in the data center, network security helps ensure the facility is protected from automated or human-operated snooping and tampering, and it helps prevent compromise of hosts by resource-consuming worms, viruses, or botnets.
+To protect the valuable electronic assets located in the data center, network security helps ensure the facility is protected from automated or humanoperated snooping and tampering, and it helps prevent compromise of hosts by resource-consuming worms, viruses, or botnets.

 Although worms, viruses, and botnets pose a substantial threat to centralized data-particularly from the perspective of host performance and availability-servers must also be protected from employee snooping and unauthorized access.
-Statistics have consistently shown that the majority of data loss and network disruptions have occurred as the result of human-initiated activity (intentional or accidental) carried out within the boundaries of the business's network.
+Statistics have consistently shown that the majority of data loss and network disruptions have occurred as the result of humaninitiated activity (intentional or accidental) carried out within the boundaries of the business's network.
+In virtual desktop deployments, where the user's desktop is hosted on a server located in the data center, the data center firewall can provide policy isolation from the production servers located in the same data center domain.

 To minimize the impact of unwanted network intrusions, firewalls and intrusion prevention systems (IPSs) should be deployed between clients and centralized data resources.

-Figure 26 - Deploy firewall inline to protect data resources
+Figure 27 - Deploy firewall inline to protect data resources